AGJ-Freiburg/DO-survey-evaluation/readme.md

 Germany-wide survey designed to understand the digital needs of homeless people.
 The survey was accessible at www.umfrage.daten-oase.org.
 This survey was developed within the context of the EU project *"Cloud for homeless people"* of the [AGJ-Fachverband Freiburg](https://agj-freiburg.de).
 To guarantee it's usefulness, the survey was designed directly by AGJ-FREIBURG in collaboration with homeless people and social workers.

 Unfortunately, the results have not yet been commented on or discussed.
-Below you see simple descriptive drawings
+Below you see simple plots of the raw data

 ![](results/1_absolut.png)